 Gamers Inc.

-“Compulsive gaming, wherein you could’t continue to exist without it, and also you want it to function nicely, is the difficulty, not gaming itself,” says Ishaan Arya, 27, a freelance gaming expert from Bengaluru who spends 6-7 hours an afternoon gaming and live-streaming his gameplay.
+“Compulsive gaming, wherein you couldn’t continue to exist without it, and also you want it to function nicely, is the difficulty, not gaming itself,” says Ishaan Arya, 27, a freelance gaming expert from Bengaluru who spends 6-7 hours an afternoon gaming and live-streaming his gameplay.